cunarist/rinf/documentation/docs/error-handling.md

 ## 🌪️ No Panicking

 We recommend that you _not_ write panicking code at all, since Rust has the idiomatic `Result<T, E>`.
-Additionally, Rust _cannot_ catch panics on the web platform (`wasm32-unknown-unknown`), which can cause callers to wait indefinitely.
+Additionally, Rust _cannot_ catch panics on the web platform (`wasm32-unknown-unknown`), which can cause callers to wait forever.

 ```rust title="Rust"
 fn not_good() {